-As a result, any borrowings under the Credit Agreement will bear interest by reference to, at our option, either (a) a base rate determined under the Credit Agreement, or (b) at a rate based on SOFR, plus in either case a margin based on average undrawn availability as determined in accordance with the Credit Agreement, as such rates and floor were reduced by the First Amendment.

-At the closing date of the Second Amendment, we had a \$500,000 letter of credit issued and no outstanding indebtedness under the Credit Agreement and the Company is currently in compliance with the Credit Agreement covenants.
-As of January 28, 2023, the Company had a borrowing base of \$25.0 million.
-As a result of a \$500,000 letter of credit against the line of credit at the end of fiscal 2022, approximately \$24.5 million was available for borrowing.
-As of January 28, 2023, the Company had no outstanding borrowings.
+We have a revolving credit and security agreement with PNC Bank, as agent, that provides for a secured revolving loan in aggregate principal of up to \$25.0 million, subject to a borrowing base formula.
+As of February 3, 2024, borrowings under the agreement would bear interest at (a) a base rate determined under the agreement, or (b) the borrower's option, at a rate based on SOFR, plus in either case a margin based on average undrawn availability as determined in accordance with the agreement.
+As of February 3, 2024, we had a borrowing base of \$25.0 million.
+As a result of a \$250,000 letter of credit against the line of credit at the end of fiscal 2023, approximately \$24.7 million was available for borrowing.
+As of February 3, 2024, we had no outstanding borrowings.